zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 In the first approximation, for a *linear* material, they are directly related to the electric and magnetic field intensities by the [specific conductivity](https://en.wikipedia.org/wiki/Electrical_resistivity_and_conductivity) \\(\hat{\sigma}\\), the [relative permittivity](https://en.wikipedia.org/wiki/Relative_permittivity) \\(\hat{\varepsilon}\\), and the [magnetic permeability](https://en.wikipedia.org/wiki/Permeability_(electromagnetism)) \\(\hat{\mu}\\).
 These are properties of the medium, and they are expected to be continuous in the region of space for Maxwell's equations to be valid.

 Materials may be *dispersive* (dependent on the frequency), *absorptive* (cause energy loss), and *anisotropic* (dependent on the orientation).
-Generally, this means that the conductivity, the permittivity, and the permeability are frequency-dependent complex-valued [tensor fields](https://en.wikipedia.org/wiki/Tensor#Tensor_fields).
+Generally, this means that the conductivity, the permittivity, and the permeability are frequency-dependent complex [tensor fields](https://en.wikipedia.org/wiki/Tensor#Tensor_fields).
 For instance,

 $$ \tag{5}
 	\bm{D}(\bm{r}, t, \omega) \approx \hat{\varepsilon}(\bm{r}, t, \omega) \bm{E}(\bm{r}, t, \omega) =